Tagline: They’re back.

 Luckily, another stranger appears out of nowhere to protect them — a giant Native American who they have no qualms about inviting into their home as all sorts of weird occurrences plague their every step.
-The native, named Taylor, then sets about every fulfilling every stereotype you can think of: setting up a tepee in the family garden, daubing little Bobby Freeling in war paint, and even manipulating nature with the kind of mystical powers that seem to scream poltergeist but for some reason go unquestioned.
+The native, named Taylor, then sets out to fulfil every stereotype you can think of: setting up a tepee in the family garden, daubing little Bobby Freeling in war paint and even manipulating nature with the kind of mystical powers that seem to scream poltergeist but for some reason go unquestioned.
 We also have the unfortunate return of the excruciating Zelda, who once again proves wonderful at describing the family’s perils without ever actually solving them.

-With the battle lines drawn, the house soon becomes a carnival of insidious chicanery, tormenting its residents with mean-spirited acts of feng shui as zombies and acts of possession attempt to tear the family apart.
+With the battle lines drawn, the house soon becomes a carnival of insidious chicanery, tormenting its residents with mean-spirited acts of feng shui as zombies and possessed parents attempt to tear the family apart.
 Fortunately for them, the mysterious Native American — his every sentence a trite, mystical proverb of increasing illogicality — procures a special pipe and blows smoke through the nose of patriarch Steve, giving him the strength and knowledge to conquer all, and the final sequence, set in the gravity deprived netherworld where poor little Carol Anne is confined, confirms beyond any reasonable doubt that what they were smoking was in fact angel dust.

 Most Absurd Moment

 While in the bathroom brushing his teeth, Robbie Freeling’s braces take on a life of their own, somehow unfurling a few thousand feet of metal wiring and cocooning him to the ceiling.
 Going in search of the plug socket, it then tries to electrocute the entire family but somehow finds this relatively primitive task much more difficult.